DasUnicorn/pizza-calculator/README.md

 ![Miro Board](/assets/img/readme/miro.png)

+Here is the whole board as an iframe to check out:
+<iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVNHT1bqI=/?moveToViewport=-2420,16,5878,2766&embedId=431902443377" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>
+If the miro board is down, you can find a low quality version of the board [here](/assets/doc/flowchart.pdf), a pro miro version would be needed for higher quality.

 ### Gameplay
 The game operates in the following manner: Users engage by making decisions, and in the background, a player object of the player class undergoes updates based on these choices.
 The player's character can experience growth or decline in stats, contingent on the decisions made.
 Additionally, the narrative takes divergent paths according to these choices.
 To achieve particular endings or storylines, players must have specific stats.
 Each player possesses an inventory where they can collect items, adding an extra layer of depth to the game.